How It Works

 2

-Create a package with rich text, images and styling
+Create and edit packages with rich text, images, markdown and styling

 3

-Projects and initiatives can have a lot of associated documents, screenshots, Figmas or Miro boards, Google Sheets.
-You can create documents inline, upload files, or links in the Project Resources page.
+Streams and initiatives can have a lot of associated documents, screenshots, Figmas or Miro boards, Google Sheets.
+You can create documents inline, upload files, or links in the Stream Resources page.

 1